Arthur Lee (musician): Pre-Love

 His first known recording is from 1963.
-The Ninth Wave (Capitol Records 4980) was released by his first band, the instrumental outfit called The LAGs, a Booker T & The MG's type of unit which included Johnny Echols (future co-founder, guitarist, and vocalist of Love), Lee (organ), Allan Talbert (saxophone), and Roland Davis (drums).
+The Ninth Wave (Capitol Records 4980) was released by his first band, the instrumental outfit called The LAGs, a Booker T & The MG's type of unit which included Echols, Lee (organ), Allan Talbert (saxophone), and Roland Davis (drums).

 As a songwriter, Lee composed the surf songs "White Caps" and "Ski Surfin' Sanctuary".
 "My Diary" is the first Lee composition that came near to being a hit.
 It was written when Arthur was a teenager, about his teenage sweetheart Anita Billings.
 Later it was the R&B singer Rosa Lee Brooks who performed and recorded it for Revis Records.
 This recording included Jimi Hendrix on electric guitar.
 In a 2005 interview, Lee stated that he was looking for a guitarist with a Curtis Mayfield–like feel, and Hendrix was recommended for the session by label owner Billy Revis.

 Lee wrote "I've Been Tryin for Little Ray.
 "Luci Baines", a song about President Lyndon Johnson's daughter, was performed and recorded with Lee's new band, The American Four.
 He composed "Everybody Jerk" and "Slow Jerk" for Ronnie and the Pomona Casuals, a band that put out an LP on the Donna label featuring some vocals by Lee.
 These early recordings are very rare but have been collected on a 1997 bootleg CD.
 The American Four however have since been reissued as a 45 and are also available now on iTunes.